 Before an item can be added to a Promoted Listings campaign, it must meet the following listing requirements:

-- The listing must be a fixed price (Buy It Now) item.
+For Promoted Listings Advanced, the item must be a fixed price (Buy It Now) item.

 Note: The Sandbox does not have all the functionality needed to do end-to-end testing on the Promoted Listings service.
 Specifically, you cannot run Promoted Listings reports in the Sandbox.